About the Choir

 In April 2016, the choir launched five15, a five year programme to promote women composers through commissioning fifteen new works, concert programming, workshops, recordings and other activities.
 Cheryl Frances-Hoad was the first composer in residence, Rebecca Dale the second, and Jessica Curry our third.
 Anna Disley-Simpson was appointed our fourth in June 2019, as winner of the five15 Young Composers Competition.

-Men from the choir appeared with Madonna on international television during the Eurovision Song Contest Final on 18 May in Tel Aviv.
+In May 2019, men from the choir appeared with Madonna on international television during the Eurovision Song Contest Final in Tel Aviv.
 The choir enjoyed a successful tour to Rome at the end of May singing at Sunday Morning Mass in St Peter's Basilica, Vatican City, and at a joint concert with Coro dell'Aventino in San Marcello al Corso.

 Read more about the history of the London Oriana Choir